bingomanatee/mirror/README_WHY.md

 that is not needed elsewhere in an application.
 Alternatively you may have a user scope with (amongst other things) the identity of the logged in user that is needed nearly everywhere else.

-Right now we have one system (redux) that is optimized to sharing its content across the entire system;
+Right now we have one system (Redux) that is optimized to sharing its content across the entire system;
 even with reducers you still have one massive monolith.

 Then you have a second set of native systems -- setState and hooks -- that manage local state.
-Mirror still depends on hooks to export its values into view state, but you can bundle an entire local state system into a local mirror, which allows you to run tests on it and incorporate value changes from global states into the local level, using largely the same architecture for local and global value management.
+Mirror still depends on hooks to inject its values into view state, but you can bundle an entire local state system into a local mirror, which allows you to run tests on it and incorporate value changes from global states into the local level, using largely the same architecture for local and global value management.

-## Independant structure
+## Independent structure

 Part of the reason that Mirror has these abilities is that it was designed with React in mind -- but like RxJS it is not limited or dependent on React.
 It can be used with Preact, Vue, Angular or